Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -Need more practice on working with API,s and requesting different data from different databases/servers.Also need to grasp more of how the requests are stored inside of the JSON file and how i can access and iterate through some keys and values in the JSON file.
 -Must know the real difference between API, server and a database.
 -Should look further into the practises of performing unit tests.
 That is, what types of test should one consider for specific cases to exhaust all the edge cases.
+-Working with the pillow library on my phone is almost impossible as pydroid doesnt open images correctly instead showing cryptic information that is difficult to understand.

 # CS50\_WTC\_EXERCISES